Alecadabra/MAD/Take Home Exam/Answers.md

 Advantage: A web app can run on basically any device with internet access.

-Disadvantage: Web apps must be written in JavaScript and account for the lowest common denoinator web browsers.
+Disadvantage: Web apps must be written in JavaScript and account for the lowest common denominator web browsers.

 ### (b)

 TypeScript is a superset language of JavaScript that adds optional typing to variables among other things and transpiles to an old version of JavaScript.

  * It allows the compiler to check for type mismatch errors.
+So has increased Defence in Depth :).

  * It transpiles to a version of JS that will work on old browsers.
+So has better compatability than modern JS.

 ### (c)